 Have you just started your bucket list, or looking for new ideas?
-We have plenty of reasons why you should include Australia in your plans.
+We have 7 activities in Australia you should include in your plans.

 On your trip to Australia, Margaret River should be your first stop.
 With over 150 wine producers, many breweries and countless top quality restaurants, Margaret River is a food-lover's haven.
 After a lavish meal, explore one of the areas' many picturesque beaches.
 If you love the kind of serenity that white sand and crystal blue water provides, explore either of the two beaches in Margs: Hamelin and Smiths.
 Surfers, paddle boarding lovers and kayak fans will love to camp out on the Prevelly Beach.

 On a family vacation, Byron Bay is one of the best places to be.
 Wake up to scrumptious pancakes made fresh in family-friendly restaurants.
 Byron Bay is an ideal place for kids with campgrounds as well as free play for juggling and hula hooping.
 There are also fire-throwing shows in the evening on child-friendly beaches.